patricktheodore/football-highlights-dashboard/README.md

 ## Acceptance Criteria

 ```
-GIVEN a dashboard with clickable 'league' buttons
+GIVEN a landing page that displays teams from the english premier league
-WHEN I click on a button
+WHEN I select on a team from the drop down list
-THEN I am presented with a table from that league
+THEN I am presented with recent games played by that team
-WHEN I click on a team in the table
+WHEN I click on a recent game, a highlight video is displayed underneat it
-THEN I am given recent games played by that team, as well as an option to see future fixtures
+THEN I am shown upcoming games that team has scheduled.
-WHEN I click on a recent game
+WHEN I scroll down the page
-THEN I am taken to a highlights video for that game, and the other games are displayed on the side of the screen
+THEN I see the league table/standings for the league that team plays in
-WHEN I click, on another game
+WHEN I click on the go back button
-THEN I am taken to the corresponding highlights video for that game
+THEN I am taken to the landing page where i can select another team
-WHEN page loads, promted for user name and favorite team.
+IF I leave the page and return, it will remember my favourite team and display the above
-THEN users favourite team and league will be pushed to the top.
+IF I return to the home page, my favourite team will be cleared
 ```
 ## Mock-Up-Page